 Lemuria Resort technically obeys the rules, but you can tell they aren’t super excited about having visitors wandering through their grounds.
 They closely restrict the number of visitors per day, there’s no parking provided, and you need to reserve your beach visit in advance.
 They also only let you in during certain hours.

 All of this almost meant I left this beach off my list of favourites, but to be honest, we still enjoyed the beach even with the extra hassle.
 It’s wonderfully picturesque, with drooping palm trees providing plentiful shade, and there are rocky outcrops on either end of the beach providing a lovely frame.
 The water is generally fairly calm, although there can be swells, so do be careful before swimming here.

 You do have a few more options for getting here.
 There’s a hiking trail that takes you around the outside of the resort, but it takes a little over an hour each way.
 You can also book a meal at the hotel restaurant, in which case you can drive onto the property.
-Finally, a number of boat tours around Praslin and other islands make a stop here, such as this one.

 7. Anse Lazio, Praslin